Billie Eilish will sing the title song of No Time to Die

 “It feels crazy to be a part of this in every way," she said.
 "To be able to score the theme song to a film that is part of such a legendary series is a huge honour.
 James Bond is the coolest film franchise ever to exist.
 I’m still in shock.”

-No Time to Die will be the 25th movie in the long-running franchise.
-Eilish has co-written the movie's theme song with her brother, Finneas O'Connell, who helped pen her mega-hit "Bad Guy".
+No Time to Die will be the 25th movie in the long-running franchise, as well as the last with current 007 Daniel Craig.
+Eilish has co-written the movie's as-yet-untitled theme song with her brother, Finneas O'Connell, who helped pen her mega-hit "Bad Guy".

 Eilish, who follows in the footsteps of Spectre singer Sam Smith, hinted at the announcement a few hours before it was officially confirmed by posting photos Bond actresses on her Instagram account.
 Eon Productions, who produce the Bond movies, later confirmed the news.